This is the multi-page printable view of this section. Click here to print.

 Batch Code

-Unique code that associates with the batch job.
+Unique code associated with the batch job.

 Mandatory: Yes